e0397123/AM-FM/README.md

 ### Examples

-Please refer to the example folder for detailed experimental setup and implementation steps for various evaluation tasks.
+Please refer to the example folder for detailed experimental setup and implementation steps of various evaluation tasks.

 ## References
 <a id="1">[1]</a>